modernnerdplace/Overhoff-demo/README.md

-The aim of this fork is add the ability to alert the user to not put their credentials in, this is based of the work of CIPP
+The aim of this fork is add the ability to alert the user to not put their credentials in, this is based of the work of CIPP.
+Additionally I added supporting code for a teams webhook for alerting.

+I needed a "serverless" solution for hosting for VPS and a local one so I've included both, deploy whichever you need! (gunicorn app:app)

 # clarion
 The clarion call tells you if someone is logging into an AitM proxy that is proxying your company's M365 login page